BOOKS - SLICE OF

 who sent naked pictures of himself to strange women,

-a politician from New York, I read about it in the paper,
+a politician from New York, I read about it in the

 start telling my nervous cock-a-poo, blind in one eye,

-practically deaf (so I have to talk extra loud), all about it
+practically deaf (so I have to talk extra loud), all

 and he’s looking at me, poor thing, like he thinks I’m